raeslab/RLdbRDA/README.md

 ```
 In case you get an error `GitHub authentication credentials are not available`.
 You might need to install the package 'gitcreds' first using ```renv::install('gitcreds')```.
 Install this package and retry the command above.

+**Note: depending on the packages which have been installed and if additional packages need to be installed from source or the binaries are available for your system the installation can take up to a few minutes.**

 ## Usage

 To run RLdbRDA two dataframes are needed: one with the microbial abundances and one with metadata.
 In both cases rows should be samples/subject and columns microbiota and metadata features respectively.